penthium2/adkill/README.md

 More than 100 000 hosts Banned.
 # Usage :
 Just run the script or add some options :

-- --ats : activate blacklist of ad/tracking servers listed in StevenBlack hosts file.
+- --ats : activate blacklist of ad/tracking & malware sites listed in the StevenBlack & BlocklistProject hosts file."
+- --abu : activate blacklist of sites created to deceive listed in the BlocklistProject hosts file."
+- --cry : activate blacklist of crypto sites listed in BlocklistProject hosts file (can break normal "good" crypto sites)."
+- --dru : activate blacklist of drug sites listed in BlocklistProject hosts file (Illegal sites that deal with drugs)."
+- --fbk : activate blacklist of facebook sites (Blocking Facebook and Facebook relate/owned services) listed in the BlocklistProject hosts file."
-- --fkn : activate blacklist of fake news sites listed in the StevenBlack hosts file.
+- --fkn : activate blacklist of fake news sites listed in the StevenBlack hosts file."
+- --frd : activate blacklist of fraud sites listed in the BlocklistProject hosts file."
-- --gmb : activate blacklist of gambling sites listed in the StevenBlack hosts file.
+- --gmb : activate blacklist of gambling sites listed in the StevenBlack & BlocklistProject hosts file."
-- --prn : activate blacklist of porn sites listed in the StevenBlack hosts file.
+- --prn : activate blacklist of porn sites listed in the StevenBlack hosts file."
-- --scl : activate blacklist of social sites listed in the StevenBlack hosts file.
+- --scl : activate blacklist of social sites listed in the StevenBlack hosts file."
-- --all : activate blacklist of all sites listed in the hpHosts database.
+- --all : activate blacklist of all sites listed in the StevenBlack & BlockListProject hosts file."

 Adkill creates ~/.adkill directory then
 - backs up original /etc/hosts file named : **hosts-system**